TobitSoftware/chayns-components/docs/components/emoji-input.md

 <div align="center"><h1>EmojiInput</h1></div>

-A text field that allows emojis to be put in.
+A text input that allows emojis to be put in.

-> This component does not work with Internet Explorer.

 ## Usage